tg4gg/latest_installs/README.md

 - `/Applications/Utilities`
 - `~/Applications`

 The report is written to `latest_installs.txt` in the same directory and echoed to the terminal.
+Each line includes any available download source (derived from the macOS quarantine metadata).
+If the metadata is missing, the source is shown as “Source unknown”.